Housing

 - Private communication, such as sending and receiving mail

-- Meet with lawyer
+- Meet with a lawyer

 - Come and go according to the shelter’s rules